Cost to Replace Roof Tiles

 Scaffolding Hire

-In the majority of cases, homeowners don’t actually need to contact a scaffolding company themselves.
-However, if you need to hire scaffolding yourself, then you must get a reputable and professional company.
+In the majority of cases, homeowners don’t actually need to contact a scaffolding company themselves, and your roofer will assess the need and then arrange the scaffolding themselves using a reputable company.

 Roof Cleaning

-To have your roof cleaned costs around £900, although the price will vary based on a range of factors.
+To have your roof pressure washed costs around £575, although the price will vary based on a range of factors, such as the size of your roof and the ease of access.

 Is there any harm in leaving lichen on roof tiles?
 I know moss should be removed, but what about lichen?